CSC3170-2022Fall/project-team-1/README.md

 	- single
 		- These frontend files are only `reuiqre`d by a single PHP file.
 - database
-	- `initializaiton.sql`: The file was executed upon creating the database in `index.php`.
+	- [initializaiton.sql](database/initialization.sql): The file was executed upon creating the database in `index.php`.
 It create all tables and insert the default chip models and their operations.
-	- `history-of-database-design.md`: The file shows how we get the current database design from scrath.
+	- [history-of-database-design.md](database/history-of-database-design.md): The file shows how we get the current database design from scrath.
 - PHP files begginning with `c-` are webpages of consumers.
 Those with `p-` are for plant owners.

 ## Difficulties Encountered & Solutions